 Voice a variety of scripts using professional techniques.

-Demonstrate awareness of vocal resonators and use proper warm-up techniques.
+Demonstrate awareness of vocal resonators and proper warm-up techniques.

-Apply techniques for speaking in front of large crowds or a studio audience.
+Apply techniques while speaking in front of large crowds or a studio audience.

 Demonstrate professional studio etiquette and demeanor.